wangbwyue/trino-operator/README.md

 #### version 0.1
 - [X] Basis function
 - [X] add a trino cluster in kubernetes
-- [X] edit crds to if you change config, restart the necessary parts
+- [X] edit crds to change config, restart the necessary parts
-- [X] add or delete worker when you just change the num
+- [X] add or delete worker when just change the num
 - [X] watch deployment and pod, logs trino coordinator and worker status in **trinos** status items